sam575/ar-marker-or-point-cloud/markerless_ar/README.md

 ## Steps
 * Open `markerless_ar_v1.sln`.
 * Update the configuration in visual studio and `.props` files accordingly to use OpenCV and librealsense.
-Refer this [link](https://learnopencv.com/code-opencv-in-visual-studio/) to learn more about adding external dependencies to visual studio.
+Refer this [link](https://learnopencv.com/code-opencv-in-visual-studio/) to learn about adding external dependencies to visual studio.
 * After the configuration is done, you can connect the [depth camera](https://www.intel.com/content/www/us/en/architecture-and-technology/realsense-overview.html) and click run in Visual studio.
 * Click points in the "Display Image" window.
 A cube will be overlaid on the clicked point according to the surface normal.
 * Two outputs with the virtual cube overlaid will be shown.
 One uses plane fitting on point clouds (`ppf_match_3d::computeNormalsPC3d`) and the other uses gradient response maps (`rgbd::RgbdNormals`).